 Sportfishing in Peru for friends, families, and groups!
-Imagine fishing along the world's largest river, in the midst of the world's largest rainforest!
+Imagine fishing in the world's largest river system, in the midst of the world's largest rainforest!
 And the fish to be caught are some of the world's largest and hardest fighting!

 And the Amazon River is just one of the great fishing locations in Peru!
 An incredibly diverse country geography, with a surface area of larger than France, Spain, and Germany together, Peru offers a great variety of ecosystems and therefore opportunities for fishing of all types - mountain and jungle rivers and lakes, along with a rich Pacific Coast.
-With 85% of the climates of the world, a large portion of Amazon Jungle, the Andes Mountain Range, and thousand miles of Pacific Ocean Coast, Peru is considered a true "dream destination" for both, fresh and saltwater sport fishing.
+With 85% of the climates of the world, a large portion of Amazon Jungle, the Andes Mountain Range, and thousand miles of Pacific Ocean Coast, Peru is a "dream destination" for sport fishing.

 See below for:

 Two fishing programs; a ship charter and a lodge-based program.